Prevention and Intervention Studies Ph.D.

 - EHD 690: Seminar in Prevention and Intervention: Student Motivation

-Cohorts begin periodically depending on demand and availability of resources so potential applicants should contact Program Coordinator James Artesani (firstname.lastname@example.org) before submitting an application.
+We are not currently accepting applications for the Prevention and Intervention concentration.
+Cohorts begin periodically depending on demand and availability of resources, so potential applicants should contact program coordinator James Artesani (firstname.lastname@example.org) before submitting an application.
 Applicants must have a prior master’s or C.A.S. degree in an educational field relevant to their intended area of research and prior experience working in PreK-12 schools.